Coloring ideas for Toad

 Toads are usually brown, olive green, or gray with darker spots, but yours can be any color you dream up!
 Use earthy colors like brown, tan, or dark green for a natural look, or go wild with purple, red, or even glittery blue.
 Their bumpy skin is fun to decorate with dots and patterns.
 You can color their big eyes yellow, orange, or gold to make them pop.
 Add a background with green lily pads, muddy banks, tall grass, and maybe even a buzzing dragonfly or two to make your pond scene come alive.

-On the back of the page, why not try writing some fun facts about the toad, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the toad, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Toad?